643.4 Railroads

 643.4.1.6 Property Rights from Railroads

-Acquisitions for use of railroad right of way is a difficult and time-consuming process.
-MO-RR is responsible for all acquisitions with railroads unless only non-operating or abandoned right of way is involved, in which case the district right of way office will acquire directly from the railroad.
-Acquisitions from railroad should adhere to the procedures established in EPG 236.7.5 Railroad, State and Federal Acquisitions.
+Acquisitions of railroad right of way is a difficult and time-consuming process.
+Central Office Right of Way (COROW) and MO-RR are responsible for all acquisitions with railroads regardless of whether they are operating, non-operating, or abandoned railroad right of way.
+The COROW and District Right of Way Managers will handle all acquisitions with the affected railroad entity.
+Acquisitions from railroads should adhere to the procedures established in EPG 236.7.5 Railroad, State and Federal Acquisitions.

 643.4.1.7 Railroad Operating Right of Way